frankshearar/etwas/README.md

 ## Technical details

-Azmon starts an ETW trace session, and whenever it sees events, uses [SignalR](http://signalr.net/) to publish events to the aggregators.
+Etwas starts an ETW trace session, and whenever it sees events, uses [SignalR](http://signalr.net/) to publish events to the aggregators.

 In turn the aggregators use SignalR to publish these chunks of XML to your browser, or any other kind of connected client.

 ## Testing

-Azmon also contains a load/smoke test event producer, Ping.exe.
-If you want to run an end-to-end test to verify azmon's overall operation,
+Etwas also contains a load/smoke test event producer, Ping.exe.
+If you want to run an end-to-end test to verify etwas's overall operation,

-* start azmons.exe
+* start etwass.exe
-* start azmon.exe with something like `azmon --source Ping --sink stdout --sink http://localhost:8080/`
+* start etwas.exe with something like `etwas --source Ping --sink stdout --sink http://localhost:8080/`
 * connect to [http://localhost:8080/](http://localhost:8080/) with your browser
 * start ping.exe
 * You should now see a new Ping event arriving in your browser at about 1 event/s.